|

 of the Dead overwhelmed with new applicants, we wonder out

-loud when First Nation’s people will finally find the
+loud when First Nation’s people will finally find

-time.
+for all time.
 Anything less is a dead-on-arrival promissory.

 Regardless of